problemsolver72221/react-isolated-styleguide/README.md

 -   Run `npm install`
 -   After installing, run `npm run styleguide` command.

-**Note:** If you add a new component to styleguide.config.js, you will need to re-run this command.
+**Note:** If you add a new component to styleguide.config.js, you will need to re-run `npm run styleguide` command.